 Confluence Logo

-The Confluence logo is clearly divided into two parts.
+The Confluence logo is divided into two parts.
 The first features an icon resembling two inverted semicircles.
-They are drawn with broad stripes, colored blue, and placed mirror-wise relative to each other.
+They are drawn with broad blue stripes and placed mirror-wise relative to each other.
 The shape of the curved lines is somewhat similar to handwritten extra-bold “l”s or “f”s without the top crossbar.
 The color is not uniform everywhere: there are lighter and darker areas, indicating the use of a gradient.

-Adjacent to it is the program’s name, set predominantly in lowercase, except for the initial “C,” which remains uppercase.
+Adjacent to it is the program’s name, predominantly lowercase except for the initial “C,” which remains uppercase.
 The letters are semi-bold, grotesque, and even.
 They have many curved elements and smooth height transitions, making the similarity between “n” and “u” quite noticeable.
 The “l” has a bend at the bottom, as if handwritten rather than typed.
 This makes the logo unique despite its standard style.

 Font and Colors